Compton and Shawford: Geology

+History

+In the 1086 Domesday Book, Compton came under the manor of Chilcomb, but by 1250, was a separate manor, held by the Wasseling family.
+It was later held by the Philpot, Tichborne, and Heathcote families.
+The village had a mill on the river Itchen, which forms the parish boundary with Twyford.

+John Philpot of Compton was an early English martyr, executed in the reign of Queen Mary.

 Parish church

-All Saints' church in Compton is unusual in that it has two naves and two chancels, the original Norman constructions being supplemented by a new nave and chancel in 1905.
+All Saints' church in Compton dates in part from the 12th century.
+It is unusual in that it has two naves and two chancels, the original Norman constructions being supplemented by a new nave and chancel in 1905.
 A bell-turret was added to the church in 1880.
 The church's font appears to date from the Norman period.

 Amenities

 National Cycle Route 23 passes through the parish, as do bus services provided by Bluestar.
 The M3 motorway also goes through the parish, with junction 11 to the north and junction 12 to the south.
 Shawford railway station is served by stopping services on the South West Main Line.

-The parish is crossed from east to west by the Monarch's Way long distance footpath, and from north to south by the Itchen Way.
+The parish is crossed from east to west by the Monarch's Way long-distance footpath, and from north to south by the Itchen Way.

 Compton is represented in the Hampshire Cricket League as one half of Compton & Chandlers Ford CC following the merging of Compton & Shawford CC and Chandlers Ford CC in 1995.
 The club plays its home games at the Memorial playing fields, just off of Shepards Lane.